 Forsthofalm is ideal for couples on their honeymoon, friends looking for a fun outdoor getaway, for skiers and snowboarders in the winter, for hikers and bikers in the summer months, or anyone seeking a fitness and health wellness oasis.
 It’s ideal for nature lovers, people who want to travel more sustainably, and foodies looking to enjoy top-notch organic cuisine with an array of meat, vegetarian, vegan and gluten-free options.

-Forsthofalm is an environmentally-friendly eco hotel making use of a well-planned waste, water and energy concept.
-The hotel is built almost entirely of timber and glass, along with other natural, recyclable materials, which adds to its uniqueness and beauty.
+Forsthofalm is an environmentally-friendly eco-hotel making use of a well-planned waste, water, and energy concept.
+The hotel is built almost entirely of timber and glass, along with other natural, recyclable materials, which add to its uniqueness and beauty.
 Forsthofalm also creates some of its own energy from solar panels, and you will find energy-efficient LED lighting throughout the hotel.

-There bar and lounge area has a DJ booth (for when they bring in DJs), and is open nightly well past 12am with upbeat lounge music and young, fun (good-looking!) bartenders.
+Their bar and lounge area has a DJ booth (for when they bring in DJs), and is open nightly well past 12 am with upbeat lounge music and young, fun (good-looking!) bartenders.
 And the outdoor panoramic terrace is the perfect place to sit with friends in the afternoon sunshine with a cocktail in hand, listing to music and taking in the view of the slopes.

-Forsthofalm has a state-of-the-art gym overlooking the slopes and a rooftop pool with mountain and slope views that is heated year round.
-The Mountain Life Program offers yoga, aerobic, aqua fitness, pilates, H.I.I.T. classes, nordic walking, and cocktail classes, so there is something for everyone!
+Forsthofalm has a state-of-the-art gym overlooking the slopes and a rooftop pool with mountain and slope views that are heated year-round.
+The Mountain Life Program offers yoga, aerobics, aqua fitness, pilates, H.I.I.T. classes, nordic walking, and cocktail classes, so there is something for everyone!

 Enjoy cocktails, BBQs and DJ music from the panoramic sun terrace or step inside the spa for some much-needed rest and relaxation, enjoying one of the saunas or one of the relaxation rooms.
 Forsthofalm also has an excellent spa menu offering an array of services using their mood barometer of Brain, Energy, Love, Muscle, and Soul which your body decides for you based on the smells you are most drawn to.